Frequently Asked Questions

 I use a Nikon D800 camera body with 3 different lenses to take my photographs.
 The main lens I use is a Nikkor 50mm 1:1.4G to take most of my food photos and portraits.
 It’s great for low lighting and has a large range of depth of field.

 My number one rule for kitchen tools and equipment: Buy quality items.
-Instead of buying a set of mid or low grade pots or knives, buy 1 or 2 well made items that will last for years (generations).
+Instead of buying a set of mid or lower quality pots or knives, buy 1 or 2 well-made items that will last for years (generations).
 Save up for a high powered blender (it will change your life).
 Don’t get caught up on fancy new gadgets and trendy gizmos, you can really do amazing things with a good knife and pot alone.

-A well made chef’s knife, paring knife, serrated bread knife, 2 cutting boards: one designated for savory and the other for fruits, a whisk, metal spatula, tongs, wooden stirring spoons, ladle, slotted spoon, rubber spatula, rubber scraper, metal bench scraper, set of measuring spoons, set of dry measuring cups, a 2 cup liquid measuring cup, rolling pin, microplane grater, box grater, hand held wooden juicer (or a even just a fork), mortar and pestle, mason jars (for making yogurt and water kefir, shaking dressings and as storage containers), a thermometer, fine cheesecloth or a nut-milk bag, several strainers, a wide mouth funnel and a bottle funnel, 2-4 stainless steel/glass/ceramic mixing bowls in a variety of sizes, colander, tempered glass storage containers with lids, such as Pyrex brand, parchment paper, a 2″ and 1″ round cutter.
+A well-made chef’s knife, paring knife, serrated bread knife, 2 cutting boards: one designated for savory and the other for fruits, a whisk, metal spatula, tongs, wooden stirring spoons, ladle, slotted spoon, rubber spatula, rubber scraper, metal bench scraper, set of measuring spoons, set of dry measuring cups, a 2 cup liquid measuring cup, rolling pin, microplane grater, box grater, handheld wooden juicer (or even just a fork), mortar and pestle, mason jars (for making yogurt and water kefir, shaking dressings and as storage containers), a thermometer, fine cheesecloth or a nut-milk bag, several strainers, a wide mouth funnel, and a bottle funnel, 2-4 stainless steel/glass/ceramic mixing bowls in a variety of sizes, colander, tempered glass storage containers with lids, such as Pyrex brand, parchment paper, a 2″ and 1″ round cutter.

 Well built stainless steel pans with an aluminum core or copper cookware.
-I suggest 2 lidded sauce pans: a 3 quart and a 4 quart, a 10″ skillet, an 8-12 quart stock pot (depending on the size of your family) as a basis then you can build from there.
-I highly recommend an 8″ or 10″ cast iron skillet for tofu scrambles, pan frying plantains, and for baking pizzas, pies and cornbread.
+I suggest 2 lidded saucepans: a 3 quart and a 4 quart, a 10″ skillet, an 8-12 quart stockpot (depending on the size of your family) as a basis then you can build from there.
+I highly recommend an 8″ or 10″ cast iron skillet for tofu scrambles, pan-frying plantains, and for baking pizzas, pies, and cornbread.
 A cast iron, clay flameware or enameled Dutch/French oven is handy for baking crusty loaves of bread.
 If you go with and enameled Dutch/French oven it can also be used for stews and soups.
-Avoid liquids with cast iron, especially acid food like tomatoes.
+Avoid liquids with cast iron, especially acidic food like tomatoes.

-Two 8″ aluminum cakes pans, two aluminum half sheet pans, a glass pie plate, a glass 13″ x 9″ pan for lasagnes, cobblers, crisps, and bars, two loaf pans, a spring-form pan for raw desserts.
+Two 8″ anondized aluminum cakes pans, two aluminum half sheet pans, a glass pie plate, a glass, ceramic or enameled cast iron 13″ x 9″ pan for lasagna, cobblers, crisps, and bars, two loaf pans, a spring-form pan for raw desserts.

-A high powered blender like a Blendtec, food processor, a spice grinder (coffee grinder works perfectly but have a separate one just for spices, unless you want spiced coffee, hehe).
+A high powered blender like a Vitamix or Blendtec, food processor, a spice grinder (coffee grinder works perfectly but have a separate one just for spices, unless you want spiced coffee, hehe).

 Extras (Nice but not Necessary):